 You can use terminal programs such as Advanced Serial Port Monitor, Termite, TeraTerm, PuTTY, and HyperTerminal to send and receive commands directly from the controller.

-An free and easy to use terminal program is Termite ( https://www.compuphase.com/software_termite.htm ).
-Below is a screenshot of the setup dialog and how it should be configured for talking with our controllers (through RS232 or USB):
+A free and easy to use terminal program is Termite.
+Below is a screenshot of the setup dialog and how it should be configured to communicate with our controllers using either an RS232 cable or USB cable:

 ASI uses Advanced Serial Port Monitor in-house for serial communications even though it is a paid program after a brief trial period.
 The main thing it offers that others don't is a “Spy Mode” for monitoring communication done via other programs.